StrangeBeeCorp/docs/docs/thehive/administration/authentication/configure-authentication.md

     **- Enable multi-factor authentication**

-    Enables multi-factor authentication (MFA), allowing users to activate it.
+    Enables MFA, allowing users to activate it.

     **- Default domain for user login**